yangguoliang11/label-studio/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 1. In the Label Studio UI, click **Settings** to open the project settings.
 2. Click **Cloud Storage**.
-3. Click **Add Source Storage**.
+3. Click **添加源存储**.
 4. Specify a title for the storage.
 For example, **Source bird images**.
 5. Specify a bucket name of **showcase-bucket** and a bucket prefix of **bird-images**.
 6. Specify a file filter regex of `.*jpg` so that Label Studio retrieves only images with that file extension from the S3 bucket prefix.
 7. Specify a region name of `us-east-2`, unless you're using a different region to follow along with this blog post.
-8. Specify the Access Key ID, Secret Access Key, and Session Token for a user with access to S3 buckets.
+8. Specify the 访问密钥ID, 秘密访问密钥, and 会话令牌 for a user with access to S3 buckets.
 You can use the credentials of the user account that you used to create the S3 bucket.
-9. Select the option to **Treat every bucket object as a source file**.
+9. Select the option to **将每个bucket对象视为源文件**.
-10. Click **Add Storage**.
+10. Click **添加存储**.
 11. Click **Sync Storage** to sync the images.

 <br/><img src="/images/webhook-blog/data-manager.png" alt="Screenshot of the Label Studio UI showing bird images and annotation progress on the data manager." class="gif-border" width="800px" height="577px" />